phy188-288-ucb/seljak-fall-2020/docs/homeworks.md

  - NOTE: The notebook can be saved to the Data8 system for the duration of the semester.
 This can be done by clicking the floppy disk (&#x1f4be;), or clicking File/Save and Checkpoint.
 Have you ever seen a floppy disk?

 Go to bcourses and click the corresponding assignment title.
-THen, click the **Submit Assignment** button.
+Next, click the **Submit Assignment** button.
 ![ex1](img/submission_ex1.png "Example1")

 Click the **Choose File** button to upload a notebook from your computer.
 ![ex2](img/submission_ex2.png "Example2")

-Click the **Submit Assignment** button, and it's done!
+Finish uploading and click the **Submit Assignment** button.

 Make sure to view the confirmation of your submission.
 ![ex3](img/submission_ex3.png "Example3")